 If you’re thinking of driving without insurance, don’t.
 Besides the huge financial risk that you would take driving on the road, a DMV N.Y. insurance lapse comes with heavy penalties.

 In this article, we’ll cover everything about insurance lapses in N.Y., including the cost, what to do after a lapse in coverage, and ways to avoid lapses.
 The best solution is to find an insurance company that gives you affordable coverage.
 We’ve reviewed dozens of companies on the market today and will recommend a few of the best car insurance companies in New York later on.

-Fill out the form below to start comparing car insurance quotes in N.Y. or call our team at (844) 246-8209 for an even easier process.
+Fill out the form above to start comparing car insurance quotes in N.Y. or call our team at (844) 246-8209 for an even easier process.

 DMV N.Y.
 Insurance Lapse Overview

 What is an insurance lapse in coverage in New York?
 A lapse in car insurance coverage in N.Y. means that there is no liability insurance coverage on your operating vehicle, which can trigger a civil penalty by the DMV.

 When the DMV discovers an insurance lapse in N.Y., a citation for driving without insurance can lead to an arrest, an impounded car, and suspension of your license and registration.
 An at-fault accident without insurance will cause the DMV to revoke your license and registration, and you could be responsible for accident damages.

 While you might understand the gist of why you can’t drive without insurance in N.Y., this guide will explore in-depth the penalties for an N.Y. insurance lapse and what to do if you experience a lapse in car insurance coverage.